Organisation and Corporate Deposit Account – Terms and Conditions

 Deposits made by debit and credit cards will be credited to organisation accounts after three working days.
 Cheques will be credited after they have been cleared by our bank.

-ESLCU will process your data in accordance with the Data Protection Act 1988 and the General Data Protection Regulations (GDPR) and we will only disclose information outside the credit union in accordance with Category F of our Consumer Credit Licence.
+ESLCU will process your data in accordance with the Data Protection Act 1988 and we will only disclose information outside the credit union in accordance with Category F of our Consumer Credit Licence.

 Businesses that operate as sole traders must provide a headed letter with a written statement affirming that there are no other parties with a legitimate interest in the operation of the account.